Toontown-Event-Horizon/panda-utils-docs/source/asset-pipeline/introduction.rst

 Each step is a string containing the step name, followed by zero or more arguments separated by colons.
 Alternatively, the step can use a special string ``[]`` or a special string ``{}`` instead of the arguments.
-Both of these strings mean the command's arguments will be taken from model configuration.
+Both of these strings mean the command's arguments will be taken from model configuration (see below).
 The difference is how these handle commands without set configuration:
 ``[]`` will not run the command at all, and ``{}`` will run the command with no parameters.
 Here are some examples of steps: